 Shops: Scotch and Soda, Diesel, Energie, Pepe Jeans Paul Frank, Adidas, Mavi, Wesc, Strellson, Cos, Swatch, Fossil.

 As a tourist, Friedrichstrasse is one of the nicest places to go shopping in Berlin.
 If you are a tourist, you might not only be interested in shops but also in the touristic attractions.
 Friedrichstrasse is closely related to the rich history of Berlin and the Second World War.
 During the shopping you can decide to have a small break at Checkpoint Charlie (U-Bahn station: Kochstrasse) or see pieces of the Berliner Wall.

 Besides its history Friedrichstrasse is also famous for its exclusive shops in the higher price range.
 With shops like Gucci, Hugo Boss en Breitling, this part of Berlin is mainly interesting for the shoppers with a large budget.
+There are also larger department stores like Galaries Lafayette and Dussmann.
 The fact that the prices are higher does not mean that Friedrichstrasse is not interesting for other visitors.
 Everybody likes to go to exclusive shops and dream a bit, right?
-Maybe just to see how rediculous high the prices are or to make a wishlist for the future.
+Maybe just to see how ridiculous high the prices are or to make a wishlist for the future.
 Fortunately you can also find a small amount of normal shops.
 For the fathers and boyfriends who hate shopping: This area also offers many car-showrooms so maybe shopping in Friedrichstrasse is not so bad after all.

 Amount of shops: 60-70

 Shops: Hugo Boss, Galeries Lafayette, Escada, Gucci, Breitling, Emporio Armani, Dussmann Kulturkaufhaus